PandasThumb/pandasthumb.github.io/_posts/2024/2024-06-12-dembskiewert1.md

 The ASC criterion has previously been discussed by Eric Hollowway, in discussions at Uncommon Descent and at The Skeptical Zone.
 I have expressed my failure to follow those arguments at some length in [a 2019 post at Panda's Thumb](https://pandasthumb.org/archives/2019/12/Is-Algorithmic-Specified-Complexity-Useless-for-Analyzing-Evolution.html).
 But now, with Dembski and Ewert's new book, presumably all these misunderstandings will be cleared up.

 This post is the first part of my examination of Dembski and Ewert's book and its argument.
 In the second part of this review, I will see whether my doubts have been cleared up.
-So let me resume reading.
+So time for me to resume reading ...

-Thanks to Shallit, English, Matzke, Young (all their fault!)